What is the Canadian Gaming Association?

 - Act as a resource to the industry in its advocacy efforts

-- Be the trusted source for information on the gaming industry and increase public acceptance of gaming
+- Be the trusted source for information on Gaming in Canada and increase public acceptance of gaming

 - Proactively furnish the industry with relevant and up-to-date information